The Art of Designing Commercials: Cost and Strategy

 Step 1: Define Your Goals

 Identify the purpose of your commercial.
-Is it to increase brand awareness, promote a product, or tell a captivating story?
-Knowing your goals will book your budget priorities.
+Is it to increase brand awareness, promote a product, or tell a compelling story?
+Knowing your goals will guide your budget priorities.

 Step 2: Break Down Costs

 Part your budget into pre-production, production, post-production, and distribution categories.
-Allocate funds derived from your priorities.
+Allocate funds based on your priorities.

 Don’t forget about less obvious expenses like overtime pay, transportation, catering, or contingency funds for unexpected changes.